ulenarofmondarth/power-journal-preprocess/docs/index.rst

 A ``fn`` can be:

-- A named macro
-- A macro UUID
+- A Foundry macro (either name or UUID)
-- A module function that has registered with PJE
+- A module function that has registered with PJE using the API.
 - One of the built in functions

+The above is also the order of precedence.
+Foundry Macro will override a module function, and both will override a built-in function.

 Limitations
 -----------